-As the names imply, the basic difference between free VPN and paid VPN is that one is gotten through paid subscription while the other does not attract any payment.
+As the names imply, the fundamental difference between a free VPN and paid VPN is that one is gotten through paid subscription while the other does not attract any payment.
 However, as is common with things given for free, there are also some prices to pay, directly or indirectly.

 The primary function of VPNs is to keep their users completely anonymous while surfing the internet.
 Apart from this, it protects you from cyber criminals and gives you unrestricted access to geographically restricted areas.
 The very idea of getting all these free sounds incredible and amazing, to say the least.

-The truth is that considering what it takes in terms of cost, to run a reliable VPN, most of which offer services like, developing clients’ apps, providing user support, and a lot more, then you will agree with me that it definitely cannot be totally free.
-This is because VPN providers are also entrepreneurs whose primary aim of starting a business is to make a profit.
+The truth is that considering what it takes in terms of cost to run a reliable VPN, most of which offer services like, developing clients’ apps, providing user support, and a lot more, then you will agree with me that it definitely cannot be totally free.
+This is because VPN providers are also entrepreneurs whose primary aim in starting a business is to make a profit.

 Paid VPN service providers generate income through the subscription you make.
 On the other hand, free VPNs generate income when you’re using their services for ”free”.
 When a VPN promises to offer mouthwatering and seductive services without billing a dime, it is terrific and demands caution.